-- It’s important to consider build direction.
+- It’s important to consider building direction.
 If possible, try to avoid designing snap-fit cantilevers that are built up from the bed vertically (in the z direction) as these are inherently weaker due to the anisotropic nature of 3D printing.

-Consider adding lugs into your assembly to assist with alignment of components and to transfer some of the shear loads that the clips may be subjected to.
+Consider adding lugs into your assembly to assist with the alignment of components and to transfer some of the shear loads that the clips may be subjected to.

-Parameters to be consider for designing snap-fits::
+Parameters to be considered for designing snap-fits::

 - Wall thickness.

 - Minimum 1mm fillet on the edge of the male part of the snap-fit to distribute stress concentration.

 - Orientation of snap-fits to be printed.

 Snap-fit should be printed in this orientation so that the bending is not applying stress against layer boundaries but 90° to them, giving even force on each layer.
 This means that you will usually need to print parts in awkward orientations just for the tabs.
 You will need lots of support.

 You can certainly print in a less awkward position at the expense of the strength of the tab, acknowledging that “this is a prototype, we can show you that it closes perfectly like this, though due to FDM limitations we might break the tabs opening it again.
 So we’ll be careful.”